acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/examples/obstacle_detection.rst

 The surrounding temperature impacts the amplitude of the measured signal and noise.
 With the temperature sensor integrated in the radar, the thresholds can be adjusted when the temperature changes to keep the false alarm rate of the application low and sensitivity high.

 **4. Better distance performance:**
 The A121 Obstacle detection example application uses data supplied by the Sparse IQ service which has improved distance accuracy compared to the A111 IQ data service.
-This improved distance accuracy enables the use of bilateration with two radar sensors mounted only a few centimeters apart.
-Bilateration provides even more angular information.
-Please see the Example application :doc:`Obstacle bilateration</exploration_tool/algo/a121/examples/obstacle_bilateration>` for an example.

 Limitations